MattMS/shelp/README.md

 - Each example should only have 1 paragraph before and/or after it.
   This is not a fixed rule, but encourages simple explanations.

+- Links to related documentation are kept at the end of each document.

 - All that said, any help is better than no help.
   It can always be cleaned up later.